liangt2001/farip-extraction/README.md

 - Only files in **.pdf/.docx** format are supported.
 - The interpreted FAR/IP documents must include the following session headings:
    - **Current Review: Findings and Recommendations**
-   - **2. Administrative Response & Implementation Plan** (for full-length documents)
+   - **2. Administrative Response & Implementation Plan** (for full-length pdf documents)
 - Up to **150** file conversions (including bad requests) per month can be made due to limited usage of third-party API.
 - Files with unusual formats (i.e. triangular or square sub-list points) may fail to extract data or miss sub-list items.
-Try to convert the input document into another acceptable file format before the data extraction.
+Try converting the input document into another acceptable format before the data extraction.
-- Unsuccessful data extraction will direct to an unreachable webpage.
-Go back and try the document in another acceptable file format or submit other documents.
+- Unsuccessful data extraction will direct to an error page.
+Follow the indicated instructions and proceed.

+## Milestones

+1. Plan and design the application
+2. Implement the foundational functionality: scrape the .docx FAR/IPs
+3. Develop to support the .pdf documents
+4. Create error pages for unsuccessful extractions
+5. Deploy the application online with a user-friendly UI
+6. Develop documentation and instructions
+7. Debug to ensure robustness

 ## Author